jumpyoshim/django-polls/README.md

 1. Create [New tag](https://gitlab.com/jumpyoshim/django-polls/tags/new)
    - Tag naming rules conform to [Semantic Versioning](https://semver.org/)

-1. Execute [Run pipline](https://gitlab.com/jumpyoshim/django-polls/pipelines/new) with the tag you created
+1. Execute deploy job with the tag you created